Need Information on Divorce Mediation ?

 We went through what you are going through now and so we understand.
 Our understanding is one of the factors that will help you when the going gets difficult.

 Have We Answered Some of Your Questions?
-If so, call us for a Free Consultation!
+We hope so.
+Next, call one of our Long Island Divorce Mediator Professionals for a Free Initial Session!
 You can come in alone or with your Spouse.

-Together, we, Fred and Diane, will guide you through the rough spots of your Divorce.
+Together, we will guide you through the rough spots of your Divorce.

-Divorce Mediation Long Island, Suffolk County is less expensive, it is faster, and it is less grief for everyone.
+Divorce Mediation Long Island: Mediating is less expensive, faster, and less grief for everyone.

 In Yaphank, serving Riverhead Area and East End – Yaphank, Riverhead, Wading River, Shoreham, Shirley, Rocky Point, Moriches, Miller Place, Mount Sinai, Middle Island, Port Jefferson Station, Port Jefferson, Ridge, Coram, Jamesport, Hampton Bays, Moriches, Flanders, Eastport, Remsenberg, Speonk, Westhampton, Mattituck, Peconic, Aquebogue, Brookhaven, Bellport, Bayport, Calverton and surrounding areas.